QoS Policies v0.2.0

 46 |

-QoS policies are applied to subscribers through service groups.
+QoS policies without a scheduler block are applied as VPP policers.
 A service group references policy names for ingress (upload) and egress (download) directions independently.

 qos-policies: